fb pixel

 Similarly, give your child control of their toothbrush.

-While it’s up to you to make sure their toothbrush is effective, there are a wide variety of brushes, and there’s no harm in letting your child pick a toothbrush that appeals to them.
+While it’s up to you to make sure their toothbrush is effective, there is a wide variety of brushes, and there’s no harm in letting your child pick a toothbrush that appeals to them.

 Giving them the ability to select their tools is one way to make the oral hygiene process something they take early responsibility for!